top of page

 You can make a surprising amount of income simply renting out your pool.
 Making over $10,000 in one month is actually quite doable.
 This depends on many factors, including the location, available amenities, the size of your pool, and how often you can get it booked.

 Even when a pool is booked a small portion of the time, users of the app can still make enough income to live off of.
 In fact, I have a friend who only rents out her pool half of the month at about $40 per hour.
 She still makes roughly $1,500 per month.
 She's quite happy with that sum considering how little it's booked.
-Not to mention, her pool is quite dimunitive.
+Not to mention, her pool is quite diminutive.

 On average, the rental fees on the app range between $40 to $60 per hour.
 Ultimately, the choice is yours.
-However, aftering listing, Swimply's Host Care Team can further assist you with suggested pricing and tips to keep your pool booked and customers happy.
+However, altering listing, Swimply's Host Care Team can further assist you with suggested pricing and tips to keep your pool booked and customers happy.
 Having said that, it's probably wise to start pricing lower and raise the rate as demands rises.

-To be able to charge more, offer access to more amenties, like a diving board, a pool house or even better, a private bathroom.
+To be able to charge more, offer access to more amenities, like a diving board, a pool house or even better, a private bathroom.
 Though if a bathroom isn't available (it is optional), Swimply will coordinate portable ones.
 Just get in touch with the Host Care Team to learn more.
 Having said that, most hosts do offer restrooms since it allows them to charge more per hour and accept longer reservations.

 How to Get Started on Swimply

 As a host, your first step is to upload a profile photo so that guests know who they're talking to.
-Set your pricing, available booking times, add photos of your pool and list details such as amenties.
+Set your pricing, available booking times, add photos of your pool and list details such as amenities.
 Afterwards, your listing will go live.
 Swimmers filter searches by booking times and amenities.

 Message guests and accept bookings through the easy-to-use interface of the app.
 Once you and the customer confirm a booking, your customer will receive info on the address and other instructions.
 In the rare case something goes wrong, Swimply's Host Care Team is there to help on every booking.
 They're open every day of the year.